AnimatingLegend/Funkin-Definitive-Edition/docs/COMPILING.md

 ### Build Flags
 Here are some of the useful build flags you can add that affects your game build.
 These flags can be found in [`InitState.hx`](../source/funkin/InitState.hx).
 - `-debug`: Enables the in-game debug console.
-- `-DANIMATION_EDITOR`: With this flag, you can forcibly launch the animation debug editor.
+- `-DPREVIEW_ANIMATION_EDITOR`: With this flag, you can forcibly launch the animation debug editor.
-- `-DCHART_EDITOR`: With this flag, you can forcibly launch the chart editor.
+- `-DPREVIEW_CHART_EDITOR`: With this flag, you can forcibly launch the chart editor.
 - `-DFREEPLAY_MENU`: With this flag, you can forcibly launch the freeplay menu.
     * This saves a bunch of time if you want to test songs.
-- `-debug -DCACHE_MENU`: With this flag, you can forcibly launch the cache menu on startup.
+- `-debug -DFEATURE_CACHE`: With this flag, you can forcibly launch the cache menu on startup when using a debug build.